 Date of Birth: August 17, 2001

-Willy was born on a farm in North Carolina.
-He was donated to the WNC Nature Center in August of 2006.
+Willy was born on a farm in North Carolina and came to the WNC Nature Center in August 2006.
+He is much smaller than Eeyore.

-Eeyore was born on a farm in Weaverville, North Carolina.
-He was donated to the WNC Nature Center in March of 2002.
+Eeyore was born on a farm in Weaverville, North Carolina and came to the WNC Nature Center in March 2002.